 Alex joined MEP in 2016 as Projects Officer, with a background in marine biology/zoology, specialising in Fisheries Ecology and Management.
 He has worked with Kent and Essex IFCA for the previous 4 years.
 He has first-hand experience of UK and EU fisheries legislation, as well as conducting bathymetric and shellfish surveys to assess stock densities.
 He previously worked with MEP using his fluency in French for ongoing MEP projects based in Africa and also has experience of using GIS systems for shellfish stock assessments and VMS track analysis of fishing vessels.

 Since joining MEP in 2014, Kerry has been coordinating the key management and administration of a large variety of MEP projects.
 Prior to this, Kerry has over 20 years of project management and administrative experience working in the finance and management consulting sectors.

-Having joined MEP in 2016, Nikki has taken on the role as administrator, assisting with the various MEP projects.
+Nikki joined MEP in 2016 as administrator.
+Her role varies extensively, as she deals with the day to day running of a busy office, as well as assisting with the various MEP projects.
 Nikki has many years administrative experience, previously working within Law Enforcement.